techidaily/site-games-able/source/_posts/battle-of-the-chips-winning-gamers-cpu.md

 | **Intel Core i7-14700K** | 8 (16)          | 12 (12)                | 3.4                     | 2.5           | 5.6         | 4.3   | 33 | 253 | $409 |
 | **AMD Ryzen 7 7800X3D**  | 8 (16)          | 4.2                    | 5.0                     | 96            | 120         | $449  |    |     |      |

  If we look at their specifications, we can expect the 14700K to beat the 7800X3D handily with its greater core number and higher turbo clock speed.
 But will that really transpire in gaming?
-Let's check[eTeknix's gaming benchmark results](https://www.youtube.com/watch?v=Ys4trYBzzy0) to see what they tell us.
+Let's check [eTeknix's gaming benchmark results](https://www.youtube.com/watch?v=Ys4trYBzzy0) to see what they tell us.

 | Average FPS                                         | Intel Core i7-14700K | AMD Ryzen 7 7800X3D |
 | --------------------------------------------------- | -------------------- | ------------------- |